MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 ### Run the vendor provided firmware tools

-One way to locate the MAC address is to run the vendor provided firmware tools.
-Refer to the NIC vendor for information on downloading, installing and using the vendor's tools.
+One way to locate the MAC address is to run the vendor-provided firmware tools.
+Refer to the NIC vendor for information on downloading, installing, and using the vendor's tools.

 ```console
 ...